Engaging your teams in the context of the recovery

 New trends have emerged in recent years, linked to the crisis and the acceleration of digital transformation.
 A greater use of digital tools in companies and the adaptation to hybrid mode has changed the rhythm of employees' work and may have impacted their commitment.
 In this context, leading teams means asking the right questions:

-• How to clearly define each person’s roles and tasks?
+• How do you define everyone's roles and tasks?

 • How to foster collaboration and idea exchange?

-• How to avoid misunderstandings by setting clear and achievable objectives?
+• How can you avoid misunderstandings by setting clear, achievable objectives?

-• How to make your teams more autonomous and engaged?
+• How can you make your teams more autonomous and committed?

 For many employees, this requires a good understanding of their role, regular training on the tools they use and good management and leadership within the company.
 These elements are essential to ensure that the team remains motivated.

-Team members move forward better and perform better when they feel a sense of belonging and unity in accomplishing goals.
-Creating a team culture fueled by an internal communication and collaboration system will encourage initiative and the sharing of ideas.
+Team members move forward better and perform more effectively when they feel a sense of belonging and unity in the achievement of objectives.
+Creating a team culture fueled by a system of internal communication and collaboration will encourage initiative-taking and the sharing of ideas.

-Companies are encouraged to create this team culture to:
+Companies are encouraged to create this team culture in order to :

-• Make hierarchy less visible: make everyone feel that everyone is on the same level to express themselves
+• Make hierarchies less visible: make everyone feel that they are on the same level when it comes to expressing themselves.

-• Know how to ask the right questions.
-E.g.: ask what is wrong and how you can help a colleague in difficulty
+• Ask the right questions.
+E.g.: ask what's going wrong and how you can help a colleague in difficulty.

-• Encourage everyone to be autonomous and responsible
+• Encouraging everyone to be autonomous and responsible

 2 - Learn to give constructive feedback